vinders/pandora_toolbox/_examples/README.md

 However, the shader type and model will need to be configured in the IDE properties of EACH shader file.
 They'll also need to be reconfigured everytime the project is regenerated (when the CMake file changes).

-To test shader files after modifying them, you can call the target *'build_shaders'* / *'deploy_shaders'*.
+To test shaders after modifying them, you can call the target *'build_shaders'* / *'deploy_shaders'*.
 Note that recompiling the C++ project after a modification will automatically trigger a call to the available target.
 The available target depends on the option **CWORK_SHADER_COMPILERS** (set at the top of the CMake file):
 * **ON**: enable shader compilation at runtime.
 Shader sources are only deployed (target *'deploy_shaders'*) and will be compiled during execution.